pgruetter/sdl-docs/docs/getting-started/get-departures.md

 You are of course free to use any other naming conventions, but it's worth to think about one at the beginning of your project.

 In our case, we simply copy data exactly as is from an external source.
-Hence, our output dataObject belongs to the Staging Layer.
+Hence, our output DataObject belongs to the Staging Layer.

 ## Define download-ext-departures
 After the dataObjects section, add the following lines to your configuration file: